Nicotinamide-nucleotide adenylyltransferase

-Thus, the two substrates of this enzyme are ATP and nicotinamide mononucleotide (NMN), whereas its two products are diphosphate and NAD^{+}.

-This enzyme participates in nicotinate and nicotinamide metabolism.
+Nicotinamide-nucleotide adenylyltransferase (NMNAT) is an enzyme that catalyzes the reversible chemical reaction that produces nicotinamide adenine dinucleotide from adenosine triphosphate and nicotinamide mononucleotide.

+Function

+Nicotinamide adenine dinucleotide, is a coenzyme found in all cells.
+It is produced by nicotinamide-nucleotide adenylyltransferase, which combines adenosine triphosphate and nicotinamide mononucleotide, with inorganic pyrophosphate (PP_{i}) produced as a byproduct:

+The enzyme has been characterised from mammalian liver, Escherichia coli and yeast.

 Humans have three protein isoforms: NMNAT1 (widespread), NMNAT2 (predominantly in brain), and NMNAT3 (highest in liver, heart, skeletal muscle, and erythrocytes).
 Mutations in the NMNAT1 gene lead to the LCA9 form of Leber congenital amaurosis.
 Mutations in NMNAT2 or NMNAT3 genes are not known to cause any human disease.
 NMNAT2 is critical for neurons: loss of NMNAT2 is associated with neurodegeneration.
 All NMNAT isoforms reportedly decline with age.